 The exhibit is open Wednesday through Saturday, 12-4!

 The Danbury Museum Main Street campus is home to four historic buildings: the John & Mary Rider House (1785), the John Dodd Hat Shop (1790), the Little Red Schoolhouse, and the Marian Anderson Studio.
-The tour lasts roughly 1 hour, available on Friday and Saturday only at 12:30 and, from July 1 through September 3, these tours are FREE thanks to a generous Summer @ the Museums grant from CT Humanities and Connecticut Office of the Arts.
-All tours MUST be booked in advance, there are NO walk-in tours.
+The tour lasts roughly 1 hour, is available on Friday and Saturday only at 12:30 and, from July 1 through September 3, these tours are FREE thanks to a generous Summer @ the Museums grant from CT Humanities and Connecticut Office of the Arts.
+All tours MUST be booked in advance, there are no walk-in tours.

 There is no photography or videography allowed on the sites operated by the Danbury Museum.

 The Danbury Museum is happy to make arrangements for visitors to photograph and conduct videography, by appointment, inside our historic structures and, also by appointment, outside on museum grounds at the discretion of the Executive Director.

 The Danbury Museum is a limited public forum, which means that visitors, volunteers and staff of the museum expect to have the right to visit and work at the museum undisturbed and in accordance with the purposes for which the museum was created and intended.